nickmmark/color-blind-simulator/README.md

 - Reducing a color: Decrease the value for that color in its corresponding vector (e.g., decrease the first value in inputBVector to reduce blue).
 - Each vector has values between 0.0 and 1.0, and you can play around with the numbers to fine-tune the color perception based on your needs.

 Let’s say you want a stronger blue-weakness simulation for Tritanopia.
-You might change the blue vector (inputBVector) to:
+You could change the blue vector (inputBVector) to:
 ```swift
 CIVector(x: 0, y: 0.5, z: 0.5, w: 0)
 ```